joengelh/multichain-supplychain-demo/frontend-bank/README.md

 /sign-up | sign up using wallet address
 /logout | log out
-/fund | mint new USD stablecoins to own address /refund | if user not bank, show burn address <br/>
+/fund | mint new USD stablecoins to own address /refund | if user not bank, show burn address <br>
  | if user is bank, give opportunity to burn directly